c

 The art of flight has captivated humans since the Wright Brothers made history with their first powered flight in 1903, changing our world forever.
 Over the next century, the intermingling of innovation and aspiration propelled the aviation industry forward into a dynamic era of transformation and growth.
+Today, that spirit of reaching new heights continues to shape the world of aviation, with several trends informing Skanska aviation projects and the industry as a whole.

 More than 40,000 airports worldwide facilitate the annual global travel of billions of passengers.
 From the gates where passengers arrive and the terminals where they spend time, to the trains quickly moving passengers throughout the airport and belts where bags are delivered, airports have many facilities they need to uphold and maintain.

 Skanska is proud to partner with the world’s busiest airports to transform the aviation industry of today for tomorrow’s travelers.
 Our collective goal: a better passenger experience.
-Air travel has returned to pre-pandemic levels, and as the federal government pumps more than $1 billion into airport modernization efforts, the aviation industry is poised for even more shifts.

-Trend 1: Reduce congestion and increase capacity
+Trend 1: Reduce congestion, increase capacity and drive efficiencies

 Travelers don’t want to be stuck in airport traffic, nor do they want to be bumping into other travelers.
 That means an increased need for airport infrastructure nationwide that can seamlessly serve millions of annual passengers.